geftactics/misc-bits/README.md

 - obs-scene-switcher.py - Script to automatically change OBS scenes every x seconds

 - word-of-the-day.py - Find a random-ish from todays news.
 (For guest Wi-Fi password)

+- mifare-iltralight-c-auth.py - Rough python POC showing how to authenticate with a MIFARE Ultralight-C card (MF0ICU2)